Biannual Survey of Suppliers of Business Financing (BSSBF)

 Due to the high level of response to the Biannual Survey of Suppliers of Business Financing data suppression was used exclusively for the protection of confidential information.
 Suppression of data points denoted by "x" is used to protect the identity of respondents from direct or residual disclosure.

 The most recent data are subject to revision.
 These data may be revised to include amended information or reports from respondents that are received after the end of a collection cycle.

-The overall response rate for the second iteration (July to December) of reference year 2012 for the Biannual Survey of Suppliers of Business Financing was 97.5%.
+The overall response rate for the first iteration (January to June) of reference year 2022 for the Biannual Survey of Suppliers of Business Financing was 76.7%.

 In general, data quality is higher for dollar value cells than number accounts.
-The later may be affected by the assignment of accounts by respondents.
+The latter may be affected by the assignment of accounts by respondents.